StacklokLabs/mcp-tef/cli/README.md

 ```

 **Solution:**
-1. Use a different port: `mcp-tef-cli deploy --port 9000`
+1. Use a different port: `mtef deploy --port 9000`
 2. Or stop the conflicting container: `docker ps` and `docker stop <container>`

 ### Image Not Found